about us

 (founder / guide)

-Jillian graduated with a degree in Wildlife Management and has worked on multiple marine mammal research projects as a research assistant in Western Australia.
-For the last several years he has been working as an ecologist in the Netherlands, currently focusing on maintaining habitat for protected species within the municipality of Rotterdam.
+Jillian graduated with a degree in Wildlife Management and has worked on multiple marine mammal research projects as a research assistant in Australia.
+For the last several years he has been working as an ecologist in the Netherlands, currently working as a freelancer monitoring protected species throughout the country.

 Jillian is an experienced wildlife photographer and outdoor gear enthusiast.
 As your tour leader, he strives to deliver an unforgettable experience by using his tracking and photography skills to create lasting memories.